Calculate your risk of catching COVID indoors or out with this handy new chart

 - Spend the minimum possible amount of time together

-- Don’t shout, sing or do heavy exercise
+- Don’t shout, sing, or do heavy exercise

-- Wear high-quality, well-fitting masks from the time you enter the building to the time you leave.
+- Wear high-quality, well-fitting masks from the time you enter the building to the time you leave

 While the chart gives an estimated figure for each situation, the actual risk will depend on the specific parameters, such as exactly how many people are in a room of what size.
 If you fancy putting in your own data for a particular setting and activity, you can try our COVID-19 Aerosol Transmission Estimator.

-Trish Greenhalgh is a professor of Primary Care Health Sciences at the University of Oxford; Jose-Luis Jimenez is a distinguished professor, Chemistry at the University of Colorado Boulder; Shelly Miller is a professor of Mechanical Engineering at the University of Colorado Boulder, and Zhe Peng is a research scientist at the University of Colorado Boulder.
+Trish Greenhalgh is a professor of primary care health sciences at the University of Oxford, Jose-Luis Jimenez is a distinguished professor of chemistry at the University of Colorado Boulder, Shelly Miller is a professor of mechanical engineering at the University of Colorado Boulder, and Zhe Peng is a research scientist at the University of Colorado Boulder.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.